oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 of pointers flavor.

 For the brgemm API specifically, an array of equal sizes for A and B blocks are passed.
-To guarentee these are of equal size, and simplify pointer arithmetic logic inside generated kernels, we will take an array of pairs of pointers.
+To guarantee these are of equal size, and simplify pointer arithmetic logic inside generated kernels, we will take an array of pairs of pointers.